Are you dreaming of hitting the open road and exploring nature? Maybe you’ve heard about motorhomes, but you’re not sure what they’re all about.

 - New or used (used offers dramatic savings, but more maintenance and repair issues)?

 - What type of bathroom (a “wet bath” with a toilet below the shower or a full bath with a separate shower, toilet, sink, and storage)?

 - Where will you store the motorhome (at home is cheaper and more convenient)?

 - Will you camp at commercial campgrounds, basic public campgrounds, or dry camp/boondock (dry camping requires solar or generator electricity and a larger water system)?

-- What services will you need while camping (water, electricity, propane) and how will you get it (onboard tanks, plug-in electricity, generator, solar)?
+- What services will you need while camping (water, electricity, propane), and how will you get them (onboard tanks, plug-in electricity, generator, solar)?

 - What is your RV camping budget?

 - Class A motorhomes are most popular with larger families who need the space for longer trips.
 They also are popular with full-time RV couples.